AdobeDocs/adobeio-events/aem/aem_console_setup.md

    ![Save `I/O Events API`](../img/save_io_events_api.png "Save `I/O Events API`")

+6. **Repeat steps 1, 2, 3 and 4,  this time adding the `I/O Management API`.**
-5. Done !
-You should now see `I/O Events` in your API list:
+7. 5.
+You should now see `I/O Events` as well as `I/O Management API` in your API list.

-**Repeat the same steps in order to add the `I/O Management API`.**
+### Bookmark your workspace

+Bookmark this Adobe developer console workspace, as you might need to come back to it more than once, to fine tune or trouble shoot your configurations.

-### Add this Adobe I/O Workspace as AEM OSGI configuration (`on-premise version 6.5.x` and `Cloud Service only )
+### Add this Adobe I/O Workspace as AEM OSGI configuration

+**These extra configuration steps are needed only for `AEM on-premise version 6.5.x` and `AEM as a Cloud Service`.**

-This workspace configuration will be used by AEM (on-premise version 6.5.x and Cloud Service) to self-register as Adobe I/O Events provider.
-So we need to set it in AEM, to do that:
+This workspace you just created will indeed be used by AEM to self-register as a new Adobe I/O Events provider.
+For that we need to set its identifiers in AEM, to do that:

 In to the `project overview` tab of  workspace, click on the `Download` button: to get all the various credentials as well as `project`, `org` and `workspace` identifier associated with your project.